UVCatastrophe/CS23310-d-data-store/README.txt

 We implemented Raft

-Andrew - worked on all matters related to RequestVote RPC
+Andrew - Worked on all matters related to RequestVote RPC
-         wrote majority of the paper
+         Wrote majority of the paper
-	 minor debugging help and pair programming
+	 Debugging help and pair programming

-Roman -
+Roman - Knew most of the implementation details (ZMQ, tornado)
+	Worked on AppendEntries RPC
+	Wrote all the scripts
+	Did most of the testing